Stellar triples with chemically homogeneously evolving inner binaries

-And the eccentricity is caused by ZLK oscillations.
+This high inner eccentricity is caused by ZLK oscillations.
 In the remaining 28 per cent, three body-dynamics is not efficient in driving up the eccentricity because the mutual inclination is outside of the critical Kozai range \citep[see e.g.][]{Naoz2016}.
-Therefore, the core collapse occurs when the inner orbit is circular.
-These systems still become unstable during the BH formation, because 1) either $a_{\rm in}/a_{\rm out}$ already increased strongly due to stellar wind mass losses before the BH formation or 2) the outer orbit is eccentric and the core collapse occurs while the tertiary star is near the outer pericenter (leading to a significant increase in $e_{\rm out}$).
+Therefore, the core collapse occurs in circular inner orbits.
+These systems still become unstable during the BH formation, because 1) either $a_{\rm in}/a_{\rm out}$ already increased strongly due to stellar wind mass losses before the BH formation or 2) the outer orbit is eccentric and the core collapse occurs, while the tertiary star is near the outer pericenter (leading to a significant increase in $e_{\rm out}$).

 The occurrence rate of this channel is strongly dependent on metallicity (3.5 per cent of all CHE triples at Z = 0.005 and 0.7 per cent at Z = 0.0005, see Table \ref{tab:secondnumbers}).
 This dependence is due to the reduced strength of stellar winds and ZLK oscillations (which are responsible for any eccentricity in CHE inner binaries) at lower metallicities.